You are here

 Blue Marble uses natural, non-GMO ecosystems of microbes to produce compounds from naturally derived feedstocks.
 We follow the legal U.S. and European Union guidelines for natural flavors, which fall under U.S. Code of Federal Regulations Title 21 Section 101.22 and European Code Article 3(2)(k) of Regulation (EC) No.1334/2008.
 We are currently working toward a “certified organic” label.

 You say that 95% of manufactured products contain petrochemicals.
 That seems incredibly high.
-How this is possible?
+How is this possible?

 Consumers generally associate petroleum with fuel and motor oil.
 However, petroleum (or crude oil) is the building block of an amazing number of everyday products.
 To get from crude oil to consumer products, the crude oil is refined through distillation and/or cracking.
 “Cracking” is the process of breaking down oil molecules into more valuable components.
 These products are the building blocks of chemicals that are used to make plastics, clothing, food flavors, and cosmetics.
 Examples include synthetic fibers like acrylic, nylon, and polyester, which are in an array of products.